opendata-swiss/ogdch_checker/README.md

 With these parameters you can reduce on the scope of the checker:

 `-l, --limit <int>`Limit the number of packages to check.
-Example: `--limit 20` `-p, --pkg <slug>>` Check only a single package.
-Example: `--pkg vbz- haltestellen` `-o, --org <slug>`  Check only a single organization.
+Example: `--limit 20`

+`-p, --pkg <slug>>` Check only a single package.
+Example: `--pkg vbz- haltestellen`

+`-o, --org <slug>`  Check only a single organization.
 Example `--org bernmobil`

+`-ht, --harvestertype <slug>`  Check only datasets harvested by a specific harvester type (e.g., geocat or dcat).
+Example `--harvestertype geocat`

 #### Step Options